Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah, I don't want to know.

-Or you having jumped, does that mean that you just disappear?
+Does that mean that you just disappeared?

 And I go, what happened to me?